 In general, it’s best not to turn down free money when you can get it.
 So if your employer offers a contribution match, consider maxing that out.
 Beyond that, you should talk with a financial adviser to figure out how to maximize your savings across your various retirement accounts.

 Choosing the Right Plan for Your Needs

 Again, it’s difficult to say exactly what you ought to do when it comes to your self-employed retirement options.
 We don’t know your exact situation, and we aren’t financial advisers.
 However, here are some general notes about how to choose the right self-employed retirement plan for your needs:

 Find Your Maximum Contribution

 Even if you can’t max out your retirement savings plan right now, it’s a good idea to choose the plan that would give you the greatest contribution options.
 You never know when you’ll have an excellent year and extra money to save.

-Remember that the SEP-IRA and the Solo 401(k) offer a total contribution limit of $52,000 for 2014.
-However, the SEP-IRA has the added restriction of 20/25 percent of your self-employment income.
+Remember that the SEP-IRA and the Solo 401(k) offer a total contribution limit of $66,000 for 2023.
+However, the SEP-IRA has the added restriction of 20/25% of your self-employment income.
 So typically, if you’re a middle-of-the-road earner, you’ll probably be able to sock away more in the Solo 401(k).

-On the other hand, high earners can more easily max out contributions to an SEP-IRA.
-Just toss in 20/25 percent of your self-employment income, and you’re good to go.
-Figuring up how to max out contributions between employee and employer contributions for a 401(k) is probably not worth your time if you can easily max out an SEP-IRA.
+On the other hand, high earners can more easily max out contributions to a SEP-IRA.
+Just toss in 20/25% of your self-employment income, and you’re good to go.
+Figuring up how to max out contributions between employee and employer contributions for a 401(k) is probably not worth your time if you can easily max out a SEP-IRA.